 Now write the amount of the check again, this time in digits.
 Noting the amount in two ways ensures it’s correct.

 Be sure to fill the whole box so the amount can’t be altered.
 It’s more important to align your dollar amount all the way to the left side of the box so no one can change your $12.18 to $112.18.

 Step 5.
 Write a Memo, if You Choose

 In some situations, the recipient may ask you to provide identifying information on your check, like a billing account number.

-Your recipient can’t deposit the funds unless you’ve signed!
+Here is where you need to sign your name.
+Your recipient can’t deposit the funds unless you’ve signed it!

 Lisa Rowan is a former writer and producer at The Penny Hoarder.